Momentum (TobyMac album)

-Momentum is the debut solo studio album from American recording artist TobyMac.
+Momentum is the debut studio album from American recording artist TobyMac.
 It was released on November 6, 2001, through ForeFront Records.

 The album was well received and was nominated for a Grammy for Best Rock Gospel Album in 2003.
 It contains a message of tolerance and diversity in society.

 Musically it has an urban pop sound which HM Magazine described as containing shadows of early DC Talk material.
 In 2003, Re:Mix Momentum was released.